 Here are our recommendations for the best exercise bikes for staying fit at home.
 And be sure to check out our picks for the best treadmills.

 What are the best exercise bikes right now?

 The best folding exercise bike is the Exerpeutic Folding Magnetic Upright Bike, which can hold up to 300-pound riders but also can fold to half its assembled size.
 For those without much space at home, another good option is the XTERRA Fitness FB150 Folding Exercise Bike, which is our choice for the best exercise bike under $200.

 If you can splurge, the Peloton is a high-end exercise bike that is very popular for its integrated Wi-Fi enabled touchscreen tablet that streams live and on-demand classes.
 If you're looking for a Peloton alternative, we liked the MYX Fitness Bike.

-For those who want a high-end bike but don't want subscription classes, the Wattbike Atom is the best smart exercise bike.
+For those who want a high-end bike but instead want one of the best Peloton alternatives, the Wattbike Atom is the best smart exercise bike.
 It pairs, via Bluetooth, to Wattbike's free app or to a number of other apps including Zwift.

 For a full-body workout, the Marcy Exercise Upright Fan Bike’s dual-action handlebars tone your arms while your lower body is cycling.
 For a lower-impact workout, the Marcy Recumbent Exercise Bike is our recommendation for anyone who has back, hip or knee issues.